-Through its RCOI, the Company was able to determine conclusively that 93% of its Conflict Materials Spend, as defined in Form SD, for the reporting period purchased tungsten, tantalum, tin and gold included in its Covered Products did not originate in any of the Covered Countries.
-In particular, the Company has been able to determine that none of the tungsten, tantalum, tin and gold that it purchased as raw materials during the Reporting Period originated from the Covered Countries.
+Through its RCOI, the Company was able to determine conclusively that 96% of its Conflict Materials Spend, as defined in Form SD, for the reporting period purchased tungsten, tantalum, tin and gold included in its Covered Products did not originate in any of the Covered Countries.
+In particular, the Company has been able to determine that 99.9% of the tungsten, tantalum, tin and gold that it purchased as raw materials during the Reporting Period did not originate from the Covered Countries.
 Most of the Company's suppliers of raw tungsten, tantalum, tin and gold are the smelters themselves, and several of these suppliers are on the DRC Conflict Free Smelter List.
 For other smelters that are not specifically on that list, the Company performed due diligence through inquiry and supplier site visits, and in some cases was provided names and locations of the mines from which the raw materials are purchased.
-Through the initial RCOI and these due diligence measures, the Company was been able to determine that none of the tungsten, tantalum, tin and gold that it purchased as raw materials during the Reporting Period originated from the Covered Countries.
+Through the initial RCOI and these due diligence measures, the Company has been able to conclusively determine that 99.9% of the tungsten, tantalum, tin and gold that it purchased as raw materials during the Reporting Period did not originate from the Covered Countries.

-However, with respect to the tungsten, tantalum, tin or gold that the Company purchases from third parties, the Company was unsuccessful in obtaining responses from a subset of suppliers, consisting of approximately 7% of the overall Conflict Materials Spend.
+However, with respect to the tungsten, tantalum, tin or gold that the Company purchases from third parties, the Company was unsuccessful in obtaining responses from a subset of suppliers, consisting of approximately 4% of the overall Conflict Materials Spend.
 The Company's RCOI included following up with these non-responsive suppliers multiple times.
 However, despite the Company's good faith efforts, these additional inquiries failed to yield a response from the non-responsive suppliers.
-This small portion of the Conflict Materials Spend for the Reporting Period relates to components and parts (a majority of which is previously-manufactured electronic products) that the Company buys from third parties.
 Although the Company has no reason to believe that its necessary Conflict Minerals may have originated in the Covered Countries, the Company was unable to definitively determine the origin of the Conflict Minerals, based on the lack of responses as noted above.
 Therefore, the Company exercised due diligence on the source and chain of custody of the tungsten, tantalum, tin or gold used for its products manufactured, or contracted to manufacture, in the reporting period.
 These due diligences efforts are described in detail below.